 We recognize that the health of the oceans and preservation of natural resources are vital.
 We are also aware that the fishing and aquaculture industries face important issues that concern the sustainability of fish and seafood stocks, the protection of biodiversity and ecosystems, as well as working conditions.

-Updated in 2018, our sustainable fisheries and aquaculture policy covers fresh, frozen, and canned fish and seafood.
+Adopted in 2010, updated in 2018 and again in 2022, our sustainable fisheries and aquaculture policy covers fresh, frozen, and canned fish and seafood.
 It was developed based on scientific expertise, continuous monitoring of industry issues and trends, and relations with stakeholders interested in the matter.
-The policy is designed to oversee our procurement practices and foster the adoption of responsible, ethical fisheries and aquaculture practices.
+The policy is designed to oversee our procurement practices and foster the adoption of responsible fisheries and aquaculture practices.
 It is built around five procurement principles.

-We believes that species health is an integral part of a responsible procurement process.
+We believe that species health is an integral part of a responsible procurement process.